mathesar-foundation/mathesar-website/non-technical-expert.md

     header='INTEGRATES WITH YOUR DATA'
     title='Use Mathesar in tandem with your other tools' content=capture_1
+    image='assets/one-source.png'
 %}

 {% capture capture_2 %}
-Duplicates and redundancies are all too common in data entry.
-This inconsistency can lead to corrupted data – resulting in misguided decisions.
+**Duplicates and redundancies** are all too common in data entry.
+This **inconsistency can lead to corrupted data** – resulting in misguided decisions.

 Mathesar allows you to retain strict data structures.

-You can easily set up data rules that prevent users from making data errors.
+You can easily **set up data rules** that prevent users from making data errors.
 That’s how you ensure clean, consistent and accurate data records.
 {% endcapture %}